phoenixframework/phoenix_guides/H_ecto_models.md

 end
 ```

-At last we want to be able to generate new models via [mix tasks](http://www.phoenixframework.org/docs/mix-tasks#section--mix-phoenix-gen-model-).
-Generated models expect to already use and import some modules from Ecto.
-We can load these dependencies globally by adding them to the `model` definition in  the `web/web.ex` file.
+Now that Ecto is configured, we can use the [mix tasks](http://www.phoenixframework.org/docs/mix-tasks#section--mix-phoenix-gen-model-) to generate models.
+By default all model files should have the line `use HelloPhoenix.Web, :model` which handles the imports, but does not yet contain the `Ecto` dependencies.
+We can define or append the `model` function in the `web/web.ex` file:

 ```elixir
   def model do